dridi/cashpack/README.rst

 .. image:: logo.png
    :alt: cashpack logo

-cashpack is a stateless event-driven HPACK codec aimed at embedded systems.
+cashpack is a stateless event-driven HPACK codec aimed at embedded systems, or more specifically memory-constrained systems.

 It is meant to work with HTTP/2 or similar protocols in the sense that some assumptions made by the library would not work in all situations.
 For example, HTTP/2 doesn't allow upper-case characters in header names, neither does